johnston9/la-donut/README.md

 ### Checkout Page

-Lighthouse gave an Accessability note 'Background and foreground colors do not have a sufficient contrast ratio' for the Country input field placeholder.
+Lighthouse gave an Accessibility note 'Background and foreground colors do not have a sufficient contrast ratio' for the Country input field placeholder.
 It did not give one for any of the other placeholders which were the same light colour.
 I changed the Country placeholder to an acceptable one even though it is slightly darker than the others but as it's a select box as opposed to the others it can get away with being different.
 It's still lighter than the actual input text.
-I was prepared to change the rest but the did not flag error so I let it be.
+I was prepared to change the rest but they did not flag error so I let it be.

 <p align="center"><strong>Checkout Country Field Page</strong></p>
 <h2 align="center">
 <img src="documentation/lighthouse-images/l-cont.png" width="90%">
 </h2>

-Lighthouse gave another Accessability note '[aria-hidden="true"] elements contain focusable descendents' for the Stripe element card box but I left that.
+Lighthouse gave another Accessibility note '[aria-hidden="true"] elements contain focusable descendents' for the Stripe element card box but I left that.

 <p align="center"><strong>Stripe element</strong></p>
 <h2 align="center">